ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

   number
   number
 ```
-An astute reader should notice the imporatnt operator `+` is not encoded in AST.
+An astute reader should notice the important operator `+` is not encoded in AST.
 Meanwhile, its CST faithfully represents all critical information.
 ```
 binary_expression
   number